grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 ## Conclusion
 1.7K is not the smallest you can make this program.
-You can get this to fit in even smaller sizes and I encourage you try to!
+You can get this to fit in even smaller sizes and I encourage you to try!
-There are some sections in this code which I've even intentionally made take up slightly more instructions than they need to at the cost of readability just so *you* can optimize it.
+There are some sections in this code that I've even intentionally made take up slightly more instructions than they need to at the cost of readability just so *you* can optimize it.

 [^1]: In this post I call specific the ray casting algorithm used in games like Wolfenstein 3D "ray casting" for the sake of brevity.
 This is slightly innacurrate as ray casting has a more general meaning in the field of graphics.
 See the [Wikipedia Article](https://en.wikipedia.org/wiki/Ray_casting).